Intermesh/groupoffice-docs/system-settings/authentication/ldap.rst

 The domains are important because users need to login with <LDAPUSER>@<DOMAIN> to trigger the LDAP authenticator.

+.. note:: If you're using Microsoft ActiveDirectory then you should use "samaccountname" as the username attribute.

 .. image:: ../../_static/ldap/1-ldap-server-profile.png
    :width: 500px
    :alt: LDAP server profile